insidewhy/the-party/README.markdown

 # the-party

-This tool takes code written in the latest version of JavaScript (EcmaScript 6) and outputs code written in the current version (EcmaScript 5) so that it can be used in all browsers from IE9+ and most non-IE browsers.
+This tool takes code written in the up-and-coming version of JavaScript (EcmaScript 6) and outputs code written in the current version (EcmaScript 5) so that it can be used in all browsers from IE9+ and most non-IE browsers.

  * Support for source maps, this means stack traces show line numbers and columns from the original source, not the transpiled code.
  * Generated code works in: